wnikk/laravel-access-rules/README.md

 - Permissions can be inherited with unlimited investment from users and groups.
 - Laravel gates and policies.

+## Visual Interface
+The visual interface for managing access control rules and permissions can be found at [this link](https://github.com/wnikk/laravel-access-ui).
+It offers an intuitive and user-friendly environment for administrators to define roles, assign permissions, and configure access rules.

+For detailed usage examples and instructions, refer to the [example repository](https://github.com/wnikk/-laravel-access-example).

 ## Documentation, Installation, and Usage Instructions